mateusjunges/laravel-kafka/docs/producing-messages/publishing-to-kafka.md

 $producer->send();
 ```

-If you want to send multiple messages, consider using the batch producer.
+If you want to send multiple messages, consider using the async producer instead.
 The default `send` method is recommended for low-throughput systems only, as it
 flushes the producer after every message that is sent.

 ```+parse